Illinois Workers’ Compensation Case Worth and Settlement Guide

 The insurance company will play a large impact on the kind of benefits that an eligible recipient receives.
 These companies employ insurance adjusters, and it is impossible to say how they will handle a case.
 In general, it is the job of the adjusters to pay as little as possible for a claim, so you can be sure they will look to lower the settlement anyway they can.

 A worker’s employer will also impact a case, particularly if they dispute the facts of the case.
 If they do dispute the case, this could affect your ability to recover maximum compensation.

 Workers’ compensation insurance in Illinois is a “no-fault” system, meaning that the injured worker should receive coverage regardless of who caused the injury.
 When a worker reports the injury, they will receive coverage for their medical bills and a percentage of their lost income.
 Usually, these injuries are relatively minor, and there is not much dispute between the injury victim and the employer or insurer.

 Most cases are settled by the insurance carrier with no dispute.
 However, if there is a dispute between the injured worker and the employer or insurance carrier, there may be a need for a workers’ compensation hearing.
-An injury attorney can help you with these situations and, in most cases, settle before a hearing occurs.
+A Chicago personal injury attorney can help you with these situations and, in most cases, settle before a hearing occurs.

 Our Illinois workers’ compensation lawyers are immersed in workers comp matters every day and have a sound understanding of not only the law but the system as well.
 We encourage you to reach out and consult with our team at Horwitz, Horwitz & Associates if you have a work injury.
 Let our family, help yours!